 The two active substances are beclometasone dipropionate and formoterol fumarate dihydrate.

-Beclometasone dipropionate belongs to a group of medicines called corticosteroids which are often referred to simply as steroids and have an anti-inflammatory action reducing the swelling and irritation in the walls of the small air passages in the lungs.
-Steroids are used in asthma to help treat symptoms and prevent symptoms.
+Beclometasone dipropionate belongs to a group of medicines called corticosteroids which have an anti-inflammatory action reducing the swelling and irritation in your lungs.

-Formoterol fumarate dihydrate belongs to a group of medicines called long-acting bronchodilators which relax the muscles in your airways and by doing this widen the airways which makes it easier for you to breathe air in and out of your lungs.
+Formoterol fumarate dihydrate belongs to a group of medicines called long-acting bronchodilators which relax the muscles in your airways and helps you to breathe more easily.

-Fostair is indicated in the regular treatment of people with asthma in whom:
+Fostair is indicated in the regular treatment of asthma in adult patients in whom:

 - asthma is not adequately controlled by using inhaled corticosteroids and ‘as needed’ short-acting bronchodilators.

 - asthma is responding well to treatment with both corticosteroids and long-acting bronchodilators.

 Fostair can also be used to treat the symptoms of severe chronic obstructive pulmonary disease (COPD) in adult patients.
 COPD is a long term disease of the airways in the lungs which is primarily caused by cigarette smoking.